 New Jersey Attorneys Helping Employees Recover Benefits

 When people think of workers’ compensation benefits, they typically imagine benefits received for work-related injuries.
 Under New Jersey law, however, employers need to provide benefits for employees who suffer work-related illnesses as well.
 Establishing that an illness is work-related can be challenging, and it often requires the assistance of a knowledgeable attorney.
 If you believe that you are suffering from an illness contracted in your workplace, it is in your best interest to consult an attorney regarding what you must prove to present a successful claim.
-At the Law Offices of Jonathan F. Marshall, our seasoned New Jersey workplace illness lawyers will assertively advocate on your behalf to help you seek any benefits that you may be able to recover, allowing you to focus on regaining your health.
+At New Jersey Workers Compensation Lawyer of JFM Law, our seasoned New Jersey workplace illness lawyers will assertively advocate on your behalf to help you seek any benefits that you may be able to recover, allowing you to focus on regaining your health.

 Common Causes Of Work-Related Illnesses